-There is plenty to make a song and dance about when it comes to Pendleton Sixth Form College’s Centre of Excellence for Performing and Production Arts.
+There is plenty to make a song and dance about when it comes to The Pendleton School of Theatre.

 The department also boasts an exceptional track-record for progression, with students going on to both study at prestigious schools and star in noteworthy productions.

 Former musical theatre student Tom Glynn-Carney, took a leading role in the 2017 box-office hit, Dunkirk, starring alongside Tom Hardy, Cillian Murphy and Harry Styles.

 Other successful and well-known alumni include Coronation Street stars Faye Brookes, Catherine Tyldesley and British Soap Award winner, Michelle Keegan.
 Former Students have gone on to star in everything from Emmerdale and Holby City, to performing on the West End.

 Further to this, the class of 2017 have secured places at top performance schools.
 These include ALRA, The Royal Welsh College of Music and Drama and The Urdang Academy, to name just a few.

 Current students are given unique opportunities throughout their course of study to further help them with their careers.
 From dedicated out of class tutoring to help them with auditions and drama school applications, to guest speakers and masterclasses from the best in the business.

 This year alone students have had the opportunity to take part in a vocal master-class with a coach from the West End and were invited to help sound-check for the Kaiser Chiefs.
 On top of this, thanks to a collaboration with The UK Tap Festival, five dancers received scholarships for the Washington DC Tap Fest.

 This is not to mention the opportunities to perform in one of the college’s three choirs and audition for productions as part of the all famous Season of Shows, which has continued to be a success.